markoidzan/markoidzan.github.io/_posts/2018-03-23-follow-up-on-chasing-ways-for-perfect-page-speed-score.markdown

 Number one - optimize server because TTFB is mostly related with server optimization of loading scripts.

 And number two - optimize your web code, it is also important.

-Update as of 14.10.2018. - Updated with fixed blog post link